carbon-language/carbon-lang/docs/design/generics/details.md

 -   implement `Hashable`, but differently than `Song`, and
 -   implement `Printable`, inherited from `Song`.

-Unlike the similar `class B extends A` notation, `adaptor B extends A` is permitted even if `A` is a final class.
+Unlike the similar `class B extends A` notation, `adapter B extends A` is permitted even if `A` is a final class.
 Also, there is no implicit conversion from `B` to `A`, matching `adapter`...`for` but unlike class extension.